Most probable paths for developed processes: Equations for developed most probable paths

-\begin{lemma} Let $\nabla$ and $\tilde \nabla$ be two connections that are compatible with the sub-Riemannian structure $(E,g)$ and let $u_t$ be a vector field.
-Let be the $\Dev_u$ and $\widetilde{\Dev}_u$ be the corresponding affine development.
+Furthermore, the concept of singular curves is not related to the choice of affine connection at all. \begin{lemma} Let $\nabla$ and $\tilde \nabla$ be two connections that are compatible with the sub-Riemannian structure $(E,g)$ and let $u_t$ be a vector field.
+Let $\Dev_u$ and $\widetilde{\Dev}_u$ be the corresponding affine development.
 Then these maps have the same singular curves.
 Hence, the definition of singular curves, only depends on the triple $(E,g,u_t)$. \end{lemma}